Yes, if a woman lives outside of Minnesota she can still receives our services.

 Join the Wayside team

-For more than 60 years, Wayside has been a leading provider of comprehensive care for women with substance use disorder, trauma, and mental health needs.
+For 70 years, Wayside has been a leading provider of comprehensive care for women with substance use disorder, trauma, and mental health needs.
 We also focus on children and families with our family-centered services to stabilize and break the cycle for future generations.
 Join our team and become part of an ethical, compassionate, innovative staff that works together to empower women, children and families in our community.
 Wayside is an equal opportunity employer and encourages diverse candidates to apply.

 The Indigenous Women Wellness ECHO is developed and delivered by practitioners and elders who are part of Indigenous communities.
 Share ideas, successes and challenges with other participants, and learn how to engage in culturally responsive healing while acknowledging the innate strengths and resiliency within Indigenous communities.